LambdaAK/TinyGPT/README.md

 Who has the ball?

 OUTPUT:
-Bob has the ball.
+Charlie has the ball.

 CLIENT:
-What does Bob have?
+What does Alice have?

 OUTPUT:
-the ball and the key.
+three apples and the key.

 CLIENT:
-How many things does Alice have?
+How many apples does Bob have?

 OUTPUT:
-none.
+two.

+CLIENT:
+Bob gives the clock to Alice.
+Who has the clock now?

+OUTPUT:
+Alice has the clock.

+CLIENT:
+Who has the most oranges?

+OUTPUT:
+Charlie.
 ```

 ## Architecture